Skip to Content

 To this day it’s one of our favourite curry recipes.

-I have mentioned this mango recipe in another of my grandmother’s recipe, the slow-cooked beef curry recipe.
+I mentioned this mango recipe in another of my grandmother’s slow-cooked beef curry recipe.

-Growing up in a large family, this was my absolute favourite dish(still is).
+Growing up in a large family, this was my absolute favourite dish(and still is).

-I made sure to hang around my grandmother when she made it so I could get a few extra mangoes pieces before everyone rushed in for meals.
+I made sure to hang around my grandmother when she made it so I could get a few extra mango pieces before everyone rushed in for meals.

 You can also dip pieces of bread and enjoy the mango sauce. this is what comfort food is for me.